-Many people will choose to start having regular health check-ups when they are over 40.
+Testing times Many people will choose to start having regular health check-ups when they are over 40.
 Make sure you include an eye examination as part of your routine health screening.
 At Leightons Opticians and Hearing Care, we offer an Ultimate Eye Examination that will offer you complete peace of mind.

 Our friendly, expert optometrist will put you at ease and explain everything that is happening throughout your eye exam.
 We use advanced screening techniques such as OCT and Optomap that help us assess the health of your eyes and identify any potential issues as early as possible.

 Based on the result of the eye exam, our optometrist will be able to suggest the best course of action.
 We may recommend appropriate prescription glasses or contact lenses if required.
-If we detect any other underlying eye conditions or health problems that need be addressed, we will be able to advise you accordingly and support you every step of the way.
+If we detect any other underlying eye problems or health problems that need be addressed, we will be able to advise you accordingly and support you every step of the way.